-1 The Taxpayer was notified by first class and certified mail which was sent to the Taxpayer's most recent address on record with the Division.
+1 The Taxpayers were initially notified by first class and certified mail which was sent to the Taxpayers' most recent address on record with the Division.
+The Taxpayers contacted the Division and the undersigned by email and requested to reschedule the hearing.
+The hearing was rescheduled by email to the June 12, 2018 date.